 While working in that position, James worked in many capacities but notably focused on consumer complaints involving predatory lending and other unlawful business practices.
-James' first run for the 35th Council District was in November 2001 but lost to James E. Davis who was assassinated by a former political rival.
+James' first run for the 35th Council District was in November 2001, but she lost to James E. Davis, who was assassinated by a former political rival.
 Following Davis's death, his brother Geoffrey ran for his vacant Council seat but lost by a large margin to James as the Working Families Party nominee.

 In that 2003 race, James officially became a member of the Working Families Party and was the first citywide officeholder to run solely on the WFP line.
 She represented the 35th Council District, which includes the Brooklyn neighborhoods of Clinton Hill, Fort Greene, parts of Crown Heights, Prospect Heights, and Bedford-Stuyvesant.
 In 2013, she attended Columbia's School of International and Public Affairs for a Master of Public Administration.
 In 2017, James won the Democratic primary for her position with 77% of the vote.